twbs/rfs/README.md

 *Default value: `px`*

 **$rfs-breakpoint:** (in `px`, `em` or `rem`)
-This is the point where dynamic rescaling begins.
-Above this breakpoint, the font size will be equal to the font size you passed to the mixin.
+Above this breakpoint, the font size will be equal to the font size you passed to the mixin; below the breakpoint, the font will dynamically scale.
 *Default value: `1200px`*

 **$rfs-breakpoint-unit:** (string)